auth0-sandbox/lab-app-integration/README.md

     NOTE: This is one of two forms of handling authorization, also known as "immediate login": when the user attempts to access a secured resource take them through authorization.
-    The other option is "deferred login", where a message is displayed stating the resource is protected and asking them to login.
+    The other option is "deferred login", where a message is displayed stating the resource is protected and asking them to log in.

 1. Stop the application with red square in the Run/Debug toolbar in VS Code: